SharePoint/PnP-Guidance/articles/Sandbox-Solution-Transformation-Guidance-Event-Receivers.md

 - Hosting infrastructure must be highly available
 - Does not support synchronous events
 - Process changes after the event has occurred
-- Public preview available in late 2016
+- Public preview available in late 2016 for SharePoint Online
-- Not available in SharePoint On-premises builds
+- Not available in SharePoint on-premises builds at this time.

 ### Remote Timer Job
 - Requires hosting infrastructure